Extensions of characters in type D and the inductive McKay condition, I: Introduction

 In Section \ref{ssec6E} we essentially put together all the material of the preceding section to establish Theorem~\ref{thm_loc*} and with some extra effort Theorem~A.

 {\bf Acknowledgements.} This material is partly based upon work supported by the NSF under Grant DMS-1440140 while the author was in residence at the MSRI, Berkeley CA. Some research was conducted in the framework of the research training group \emph{GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology}, funded by the DFG.
-I thank Julian Brough and Lucas Ruhstorfer for their remarks on preliminary versions of the paper and Gunter Malle for reading an earlier version.
+I thank Julian Brough, Lucas Ruhstorfer, Gunter Malle and the anonymous referee for their remarks on versions of the paper.